AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.
   - Apparently *Thinkpad* Yogas are not supported by YogaSMC.
   - You can manually disable keyboard and touchpad (but not trackpoint, currently).
-- Thunderbolt
-  - Controller appears in system and I can hotplug another monitor over TB/DP.
-  - Requires further testing, but as I have no hardware to test, it remains an open issue.

 ## ⚠️ Warnings